hemati/FlowiseDocs/integrations/memory/short-term-memory.md

 ### UI & Embedded Chat

 By default, UI and Embedded Chat will automatically separate different users conversations.
 This is done by providing a list of `history` to the API.
-That logic is handled under the hood by Flowise.
+That logic is handled under the hood by LangFlux.

 ### Prediction API